-Both intensive (industrial) and non-intensive (traditional) forms of meat production result in the release of significant amounts of greenhouse gases (GHGs).
+Both intensive (industrial) and non-intensive (traditional) forms of meat production result in the release of greenhouse gases (GHGs), contributing to climate change.
 As meat supply and consumption increase around the world, more sustainable food systems must be encouraged.

 Why is this issue important?